Community or advertising: which growth engine for your SaaS

 Verdict

 If your users share an identity or a job, a community becomes a competitive moat and a nearly free acquisition channel over time.
 But it won't fill your pipeline overnight: advertising remains useful to kick things off and accelerate.
+Choose community if you have months to spend nurturing it and a product that gives users a real reason to identify with each other.
+Choose advertising if you need to validate an offer or generate sales quickly, even if the channel stops the moment the budget does.
 The most solid strategy uses advertising to bring in the first members, then lets the community take over on acquisition cost.

 Your tailor-made acquisition plan